dekashio/Wifi_Deauthenticator/README.md

 *hcxdumptool: https://github.com/ZerBea/hcxdumptool V6.1.2 and up
 *hcxtools: https://github.com/ZerBea/hcxtools V6.1.2 and up

-# This tool is intended to work on Ubnutu / debian.
+# This tool is intended to work on Ubuntu / debian.